-We traveled from the white sand beaches of Boracay, to the jungle in Bohol that’s mostly untouched by tourism, and ended our trip surrounded by the jutting seaside cliffs of Palawan.
+We traveled from the white sand beaches of Boracay, to the jungly island of Bohol that’s mostly untouched by tourism, and ended our trip surrounded by the breathtaking seaside cliffs of Palawan.

-More pictures and stories will be coming soon, but for now, keep reading to see why the Philippines should be your next destination.
+You can find more about the Philippines here, but for now, keep reading to see why the Philippines should be your next destination.

 You’ll meet the most warm and welcoming people.

 We were greeted by smiling locals wherever we ventured.
 There are few places I’ve been where strangers, young and old, say “hello” not because they want to sell you something, but simply to be friendly.

 English is spoken everywhere.

 The prevalence of English seemed a bit strange at first – especially after living in Korea where it’s far less common.
 It turned out to be really helpful, not just for getting around, but also to engage in conversations with locals that delved beyond surface level.
 We got to get really deep with a few locals we met along the way, which doesn’t always happen.

 The food is fresh and delicious.

 One of the best parts of traveling (in my humble opinion) is trying the local flavors.
-Prior to our trip, I’d read that Philippino food is nothing to write home about, yet here I am… writing.
+Prior to our trip, I’d read that Filipino food is nothing to write home about, yet here I am… writing.

 You can travel on a budget.